Frozen Love

 "Frozen Love" is a song written by Stevie Nicks and Lindsey Buckingham.
-The song was included as the final track on their Buckingham Nicks album in 1973.
-At over seven minutes in length, it was also the album's longest track.
-It was the only song on the album where the two shared co-writing credits and also one of the only songs in their careers to have this distinction.
+The song is the final track on their 1973 album Buckingham Nicks.
+At over seven minutes in length, it is also the album's longest track.
+It is the only song on the album where the two shared co-writing credits and also one of the few songs in their careers to have this distinction.

 "Frozen Love" was one of the songs that Keith Olsen played for Mick Fleetwood during his first visit at Sound City Studios.
 The song's guitar solo in particular caught Fleetwood's attention and prompted him to ask the duo to join Fleetwood Mac after the departure of their guitarist Bob Welch.